Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 Even though creating SOPs can be time-consuming, they end up saving you a ton of time in the long run.

-If all employees perform the same task in different ways, some are going to do it faster while others might take a long time.
-Having rules and guidelines in place streamlines the workflow, ensuring employees do the task in a set amount of time.
+If all employees perform the same task in different ways, some are going to do it faster, while others might take a long time.
+Having rules and guidelines in place streamlines the workflow, ensuring employees complete the task in a set amount of time.

 2. Ensure the safety of employees

-Standard operating procedures (SOP) make sure that employees perform all tasks and activities in a consistent yet safe manner.
+Standard operating procedures (SOPs) make sure that employees perform all tasks and activities in a consistent yet safe manner.

 If everyone is doing a task in their own way, it’s not only inefficient but can also result in adversities.
 This puts the business in a tough situation and opens it up for lawsuits and liabilities.